Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 Text messages

-Inside sales reps also need specific soft skills like picking up verbal and audible cues in sales conversations because they usually don’t meet clients face-to-face.
+Inside sales reps also need specific soft skills, such as picking up verbal and audible cues in sales conversations, because they usually don’t meet clients face-to-face.
 Without these types of communication skills, reps will struggle to move their deals forward.

 Inside sales also offer a more predictable schedule.
-Based on conversations, reps can quickly identify their prospect’s position in the sales funnel and plan their daily and weekly activities accordingly.
+Based on conversations, reps can quickly identify their prospect’s position in the sales funnel and plan their day-to-day and weekly activities accordingly.

 Let’s say a rep’s goal is to close 10 sales this month.
 The ideal pipeline might include 200 incoming leads for this period.